Skip to main content

 LEXINGTON, Ky.
 (June 22, 2020) — Tracy Campbell is the E. Vernon Smith and Eloise C. Smith Professor of American History at the University of Kentucky.
 He has written well-received accounts of voter fraud in the country, a biography of the Gateway Arch and a compelling biography of Ed Prichard, a legendary name in Kentucky politics whose life was a story of tragedy and redemption.

 Recently, Campbell’s latest book was published — "The Year of Peril: America in 1942."
 It is a month-by-month chronicle of 1942, a tumultuous and often unsettling year in which America fully engaged in World War II.
-The deeply researched and richly detailed book underscores the fragility of democracy, the challenge of mobilizing a
+The deeply researched and richly detailed book underscores the fragility of democracy, the

 By Richard LeComte